mahtab2003/Xera/Setup-Guide.md

 - Enable this option to use DNS over HTTPS.

 **DNS Resolver:**
-- Set this to the respective from your prefered DNS resolver.
+- Set this to the respective from your preferred DNS resolver.

 **Google Public DNS:**
 - Normal DNS: `8.8.8.8`